Alex and Emma - Directors

 Alex has been flying birds of prey since 2004 when he got his first Harris Hawk, "Maleki".
-"Mally", is still the star of some of our private flying experiences if you would like to meet “the bird that started it all”.
-Over a couple of years, what was at first a hobby, turned into a small, part-time business venture, "Pembrokeshire Falconry".
+"Mally", started out as a much-loved hunting partner but quickly became the star of Pembrokeshire Falconry's private flying experiences.
+Over a couple of years, what was at first a hobby, turned into a small, part-time business venture.

-1st June 2018 saw further expansion as Alex and Emma oversaw the design and development of "The British Bird of Prey Centre" open at "The National Botanic Garden of Wales" .
+2017 saw further expansion, as Alex and Emma agreed a collaboration with the National Botanic Garden of Wales to open The British Bird of Prey Centre.
 This was to be the first centre anywhere dedicated to our native raptors and owls.
 Allowing visitors to meet, experience and learn about these wonderful creatures.

-"The British Bird of Prey Centre" continues to go from strength to strength, guided by Alex and Emma.
-In March 2018 Alex and Emma were delighted to be announced as winners for the “National Tourism Award for Best Activity in West Wales”, hosted by Visit Wales!
-The Centre won a TripAdvisor’s “Travellers Choice Award” in 2020 and continues to be rated the number 1 "Thing to do" in Carmarthenshire.
+The British Bird of Prey Centre opened on 1st June 2018 and continues to go from strength to strength.
+In the same year Alex and Emma were delighted to be announced as winners for the “National Tourism Award for Best Activity in West Wales”, hosted by Visit Wales!
+The Centre has been awarded TripAdvisor’s “Travellers Choice Award” annually and continues to be rated the number 1 "Thing to do" in Carmarthenshire.

 Of course, through all this the core ethos of Alex and Emma’s dream remains; To allow people to experience and learn about our native birds of prey and to inspire and encourage individuals and communities to understand and protect this essential part of our delicate ecosystem.